christos-kats/Volume-Mixer/README.md

 ## Introduction

-Volume Mixer is a allows you to control the volume of individual applications on your computer using an Arduino with a rotary encoder and an LCD/OLED screen.
+Volume Mixer allows you to control the volume of individual applications on your computer using an Arduino with a rotary encoder and an LCD/OLED screen.
 The utility on the computer side is written in Python and leverages the pycaw and PyQt5 libraries to communicate with the Arduino and control application volumes.

 ## Features